noble-noob159a/Face-Recognition_Multidisciplinary-Project/README.md

 - Python 3.11+ is recommended
 - A webcam for registration and inference.
 - An MQTT broker reachable from both the model and the Yolo:Bit board.
-- For the Yolo:Bit part: a Yolo:Bit board, a LCD displayer, USB cable, MicroPython firmware, and VS Code with the Pymakr extension.
+- For the Yolo:Bit part: a Yolo:Bit board, a LCD displayer, USB cable, and VS Code with the Pymakr extension.

 ## Setup